NitinSaini0606/Excalibur-/README.md

-#  MindCare — Student Mental Health Support Platform
+#  MindTech — Student Mental Health Support Platform

-MindCare is a full-stack AI-powered mental health support platform designed to help students identify stress, anxiety, and depression risks early and access personalized support in a safe, private, and stigma-free environment.
+MindTech is a full-stack  mental health support platform designed to help students identify stress, anxiety, and depression risks early and access personalized support in a safe, private, and stigma-free environment.

 It combines **clinically validated screening tools, chatbot support, personalized resource recommendations, and smart admin escalation** to support early mental health intervention for students.